TaggrNetwork/Taggr/docs/WHITEPAPER.md

 Notes:

-1. Karma donated to the same user via engagements described above declines by `$karma_donation_decline_percentage%` every time when more than `1` karma point is donated.
-This accounting is reset on a weekly basis.
-2. Each response to a post increases the author's karma by `$response_reward`.
+1. Each response to a post increases the author's karma by `$response_reward`.
-3. Inactive users' karma and credits decrease by `$inactivity_penalty` per week after `$inactivity_duration_weeks` weeks of inactivity.
+2. Inactive users' karma and credits decrease by `$inactivity_penalty` per week after `$inactivity_duration_weeks` weeks of inactivity.
-4. Users with negative karma don't participate in reward distributions.
+3. Users with negative karma don't participate in reward distributions.

 ## Rewards and Revenue Distribution